Miluo East railway station

 Miluo East railway station is a railway station located in Miluo, Yueyang, Hunan Province, China.
 It is on the Wuhan–Guangzhou high-speed railway, a segment of the Beijing–Guangzhou high-speed railway.
-The station opened in 2009.
+The station opened in 2009, with plans to serve 5000 passengers a day.

+The station is about 10 km southeast of Miluo City and near National Highway 107.
+The station building has a floor area of 6201.6 m^{2} and is decorated with dragon boat motifs.